Britain free of coronavirus by August, outgoing vaccine task force chief says -Telegraph

 The UK has administered over 51 million vaccines and has been the second quickest country to give a first dose to at least half its adult population.

-The Joint Committee on Vaccination and Immunisation (JCVI)said the advice reflected low levels of coronavirus infection in Britain and the availability of other vaccines made by Pfizer (PFE.N) and Moderna (MRNA.O).
+The Joint Committee on Vaccination and Immunisation (JCVI)said the advice reflected low levels of coronavirus infection in Britain and the availability of other vaccines made by Pfizer and Moderna.

 Dix, who was appointed as interim leader of the task force in December, stepped down from his role last week.